 (Matthew 15:17-18) “Do you not realize that whatever enters the mouth goes into the stomach and then is eliminated?
 But the things that come out of the mouth come from the heart, and these things defile a man.”

 We love others with our actions and our words.
 What we choose to speak or do with others comes from that place where we either have Jesus in our hearts, or we don’t.
-If we don’t, then we are giving love of our own accord, and the love we extend of our own accord suffers from the conditional, limited influences of living in a corrupted world.
+If we don’t, then we are giving love of our own accord, and the love we extend of our own accord suffers from the conditional, limited influences of a corrupted world.
 But Jesus’ love never tires.
-He lives in us through the Holy Spirit, meaning— He communicates with us through the Holy Spirit, and we learn to listen by spending time with God; reading the Word (Bible), praying with other believers, and quieting ourselves.
-Without this time, we further ourselves from our ability to know Jesus’ voice from our mind’s voice, and from that of the world and all its noise.
+He lives in us through the Holy Spirit.
+We learn to listen by spending time with God; reading the Word (Bible), praying with other believers, and serving others.
+Without these elements of faith, we further ourselves from knowing Jesus’ voice apart from our mind’s voice, and from that of the world’s noise.

-When we choose not to spend time with Jesus, not only to do we jeopardize our own connection to the God of creation, leaving it on the back-burner as if it is less important than anything else—we also jeopardize others experiencing Jesus through us.
+When we choose not to spend time with Jesus, not only to do we jeopardize our own connection to God, we also jeopardize others experiencing Jesus through us.

 How can we blame God for not talking if we don’t give Him the time to speak?
-How can we justify giving God enough time when we spent mere seconds to minutes listening, and we spend hours on end using technology and pursuing selfish pleasures?
-At the end of the day, we expect God to just fit in with the rest of our lives; but God refuses to just fit in.
+How can we justify giving God enough time when we spent mere seconds to minutes listening, but we spend hours on end indulging our personal desires?
+At the end of the day, we can’t expect God to just fit in with the rest of our lives, because God refuses to just fit in.
 He is either our Alpha and Omega (first and last), or He’s not.
-Is God patient?
-Yes, but that doesn’t make Him gullible.
-Waiting on us when we take longer to hear Him than He does to speak is different from justifying ourselves with distractions while leaving Him jealous of the attention we give our Earthly idols (hedonism, technology, drugs, alcohol, etc.).
+God is patient, but He is not gullible.
+If we really want to hear His voice, the only thing stopping us is our choice not to slow down and listen.

-Those of us who are starving to experience Jesus more personally are left to starve longer when we assume our most important goal is to love ourselves more than anything.
-No matter what religion you belong to, if you only believe in loving yourself, and you are holding out on those who need your familial love, then you are starving them of connection; you are starving them of Jesus.
-Jesus told us we show we are His disciples when we love others, and He didn’t forget to leave us a plethora of examples to reflect on and refer back to.
+If we only believe in loving ourselves, and we are holding out on those who are seeking Jesus’ agape love, then we are starving them of fellowship.
+Jesus told us we show we are His disciples when we love others.
 His entire ministry was saturated in love.
 Even His anger came from love!
-His repudiation of the pharisees was not out of hate for them, but out of the agonizing truth that despite His love for them, they would not receive Him, believe in Him, nor recognize the ways their piousness convoluted the truth of the message of Jesus’ love, dissuading the people who sought freedom from religious piousness and stricture; liberation to love and to truly live.
-Jesus provided this liberation, and told us that in order to be recognized by the world as His, we must love each other (John 13:35).
+His repudiation of the pharisees was not out of hate for them, but out of the agonizing truth that despite His love for them, they would not receive His Father, nor recognize the ways their piousness convoluted the message of Jesus’ love, dissuading the people who sought freedom from religiosity.
+Jesus told us that in order to be recognized by the world as His, we must love each other (John 13:35).